Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Derivation of Inference Rules

-These rules are typically applied backwards as follows: $\mathit{dC}$ introduces an invariant.
-Its left premise is discharged via $\mathit{dI}$, Proposition~\ref{P:inv-prop} and logical reasoning, while itsright premise is discharged via $\mathit{dW}$.
-Verification examples using these rules and the $\dL$ approach can be found in our Isabelle components.

-A differential ghost rule, and sometimes a differential effect axiom have also been proposed for reasoning with invariants in $\dL$~\cite{BohrerRVVP17}, yet our semantics approach has so far no need for these.
+A differential ghost rule~\cite{PlatzerT18} (dG), and sometimes a differential effect axiom~\cite{Platzer17} have also been proposed for reasoning with invariants in $\dL$.
+Our semantics approach has so far no need for these~\cite{MitschMJZWZ20}---we do not anticipate any reason why we should not be able to freely introduce ghost variables for the continuous dynamics as we have so far done for the discrete one using Isabelle's higher-order logic---but see~\cite{FosterGMS21} for a derivation of (dG) within our semantic framework.